With Opsview Linux server monitoring, your business can gain unified insight into the operational status of your Linux

 What is Distributed Monitoring?

 Distributed monitoring in Opsview means having a single “Orchestrator” system that collates all of the monitoring data.
 This Orchestrator system is then supported by a network of monitoring collectors known as “Collectors”.

 The key advantages of distributed monitoring are that the load is taken off of your Orchestrator system which you use for day to day administration and rely on for those critical alerts and reports and that you can locate your Collector systems in locations that best suit your monitoring needs.

 Single Point of Management

 Managing enterprise scale infrastructure can be challenging.
 For monitoring, having a single point of management is a real advantage.
-Opsview's distributed architecture provides all the advantages of running the checks at the right places within your infrastructure while ensuring that all of these results are handed back to a central system for management.
+Opsview's distributed architecture provides all the advantages of running the checks at the right places within your IT infrastructure while ensuring that all of these results are handed back to a central system for management.
 This means that all notifications can be administrated from a single location, all reports can be generated on the same system and include all of the data they require.
 When using distributed monitoring in conjunction with the Business Service Module, services that comprise of a variety of systems that span multiple physical locations are still correctly handled.

 Distributing the Monitoring System Load